Reducing the spread of COVID-19 within the household in general

 - you have visitors (when permitted) or tradespeople, or a care worker in your home

-If regulations permit and you decide to meet someone who is not from your household (or household bubble) you should consider the following:
+If regulations permit and you decide to meet someone who is not from your household (or household bubble) you should:

 - consider whether meeting up is essential and cannot be postponed or replaced by safer forms of interaction